 - A blend of imagery and sensory-based exercises based on a combination of Feldenkrais, Franklin and Graded Motor Imagery concepts.
 As therapists, most of us do not have the time, energy or resources to become certified practitioners in each of these fields.
 This course takes the wisdom/techniques from each of these practices and puts it into a patient-centred, rehabilitation-focused format that will be easy to use in your practice.

-Handouts and audio files to use with your patients are included in the cost of this course (see resources tab)
+Handouts to use with your patients are included in the cost of this course (see resources tab)